Accessing coronial documents

-- the person seeking the documents has an appropriate interest in the information (e.g. an immediate family member)
+- the person seeking the documents has a sufficient interest in the information (e.g. an immediate family member).

 How to apply for access

-Provide proof of relationship and proof of identity with your application.
+Provide proof of identity and proof of relationship (if applicable) documents.

 Proof of identity documents may include: